istarkov/revue/README.md

 ...
 ```

-You could provide a PR to this project with your `save/load` api solution.
+you could provide a PR to this project with your `save/load` api solution.

 (_For now this project uses goo.gl url shortener as a free high availability database_)